Standard Level 2

 |Entry Requirements:|| |

-If you haven't found a suitable employer, we will offer you guidance on applying for jobs and interviewing techniques.
+You will need an employer who would like to take you on as an apprentice.
+If you haven't found a suitable employer, we can offer you guidance on applying for jobs and interviewing techniques.

 You will also attend college for a minimum number of set hours each week.